 History of the Rovsing Sign

+However, although this sign is commonly taught to be attributable to eliciting peritoneal irritation, Rovsing’s original description and intention were quite different.
 Rovsing originally described the manoeuvre as an attempt to distend the caecum and appendix by applying pressure to the left colon, in an anti-peristaltic fashion.
-Described in a paper in 1907:

 In doing this correctly, Rovsing suggests that if pain is elicited, then this isolates the source to the caecum or appendix, and rules out other structures in the right iliac fossa.